roshni-b/cidc-api-gae/README.md

 FLASK_APP=cidc_api.app:app flask db upgrade
 ```

-You will also need to have the proper `GOOGLE_APPLICATION_CREDENTIALS` variable set.
-For more details on creating and running migrations, see [Running Migrations](#Running-Migrations).
+You will also need to set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable to the local path of the [credentials file](https://cloud.google.com/iam/docs/creating-managing-service-account-keys#iam-service-account-keys-create-console) for the staging environment's App Engine service account.

 ### Connecting to a Cloud SQL database instance